*2nd August 2020*

 The Cambridge Dementia Course, held in Cambridge UK, is designed to give an understanding of the diagnosis and management of patients with dementia and covers Alzheimer’s Disease, Frontotemporal Dementia, Lewy Body Dementia, Prion Disease and rarer forms of Dementia.

-The Cambridge Dementia Course is aimed at specialist registrars and newly appointed consultants in Care of the Elderly Psychiatry, Neurology, Psychiatry, Neuropsychology and Care of the Elderly Medicine but other professionals are welcome to apply.
+The Course is aimed at specialist registrars and newly appointed consultants in Neurology, Old Age Psychiatry, Liaison Psychiatry and Elderly Medicine; plus nurses, psychologists & neuropsychologists working in the dementia field.
+However, other professionals are very welcome to apply.

-The course is run by Dr Jeremy Brown and Dr Andrew Graham, Consultants in the Memory Clinic at Addenbrooke’s Hospital.
-As in previous successful courses the course will be taught mainly by consultants in the Cambridge memory clinic, with Professor Hodges and other invited speakers.
-A number of adjustments have been made accommodating feedback from the last courses.
+The course is run by Dr Andrew Graham and Dr Jeremy Brown, Consultants in the Memory Clinic at Addenbrooke’s Hospital in Cambridge.
+As in previous successful courses the course will be taught by consultants from the Cambridge memory clinic, with invited speakers from across the UK.